 What is a Pneumonia Vaccine and How Does It Help?

 A pneumonia vaccination also known as the pneumococcal vaccine is one that protects your baby against the severe and potentially fatal pneumococcal infections.
 There are two types of vaccines: pneumococcal conjugate vaccine (PCV13) and pneumococcal polysaccharide vaccine (PPSV23) that are given to babies, depending on several factors that include your child’s age, the health problem, and more.
 However, the PCV13 is one that is commonly given to infants and young children.

 Who Should Get the Pneumonia Vaccine and When?

 The pneumococcal conjugate vaccine (PCV13) is one that is commonly recommended for infants as a series of four doses, one dose each at the following stages in your child’s life:

 Besides, the pneumococcal polysaccharide vaccine (PPSV23) is recommended for babies above two years of age who have long-term health conditions such as heart or kidney conditions, HIV infection or AIDS, leukaemia, nephrotic syndrome, or more.
 Getting your child immunised against the illness is an ideal way of keeping your child from catching the disease.
 Therefore, pneumonia vaccination is important for infants to lead a healthy life.

 Additional Points to Remember:

-We, at Apollo Clinic understand the importance of your child’s health and therefore, provide services for immunisations, one of which includes the pneumonia vaccination for babies that will help protect your baby from catching the illness.
+We, at Apollo Clinic, understand the importance of your child’s health and therefore, provide services for immunisations, one of which includes the pneumonia vaccination for babies which will help protect your baby from catching the illness.
 Offering immunisations for babies, we aim at making sure that your child is safe from diseases and lives a healthy life.